Lovor01/makeiteasy-popup/readme.txt

 = Why choose Makeiteasy Popup? =

-❗ Unlike some other plugins, Makeiteasy Popup integrates seamlessly with WordPress, feeling like a native, built-in WP block.
+▶️ Unlike some other plugins, Makeiteasy Popup integrates seamlessly with WordPress, feeling like a native, built-in WP block.
 It’s lightweight and self-sufficient, without the heavy burden of a large blocks library.
-It relies on a single tiny dependency - micromodal.js - with a combined total of only 10 kB of JavaScript ❗
+It relies on a single tiny dependency - micromodal.js - with a combined total of only 10 kB of JavaScript❕

 👆 Try demo - there is a "Live preview" button on the top of this page 👆

+❗ Sometimes "Live preview" does not start due to slower responds of servers with resources.
+If progress stops with black screen or progress indicator does not advance anymore (loading should be finished at max 30 seconds) - in that case please refresh the page in browser.

 = Key Features =